lfost42/grafana-notes/k8s/cka/README.md

 - [DevOpsMasters](https://www.youtube.com/@DevOpsMasters) - Explanations for killer.sh questions.

 Exam-specific advice and guides:
-- [JayDemy](https://www.youtube.com/playlist?list=PLSsEvm2nF_8nGkhMyD1sq-DqjwQq8fAii) - This is usually mentioned a long with IT Kiddie and DumbItGuy but I couldn't find any accompanying labs to go with it so I'll watch it once I'm done with labs.
+- [JayDemy](https://www.youtube.com/playlist?list=PLSsEvm2nF_8nGkhMyD1sq-DqjwQq8fAii) - This is usually mentioned a long with IT Kiddie and DumbItGuy but I couldn't find any accompanying labs.
 - [Atla3](https://www.youtube.com/watch?v=eGv6iPWQKyo) - This covers some gotchas that were added to CKA recently.
 I'll add notes when I give it a rewatch.

 These are the same creators in the Lab Practice section.